What to Know About Parking Ratios

 How to Calculate Parking Ratios

-Find your parking ratio by dividing the number of spaces by the building's square footage (in thousands).
+Find your parking ratio by taking the number of parking spaces divided by the building's total rentable square footage in thousands.

 For instance, take a 40,000-square-foot building with a 200-space parking lot.
-Divide 200 (spaces) by 40 (thousand square feet) to find a parking ratio of 5 spaces per 1,000 square feet.
+Divide 200 parking spots by 40 thousand square feet to find a parking ratio of 5 spaces per 1,000 square feet.
 This works out to be equivalent to one parking space per 200 square feet of office space.
+Five spaces per 1,000 is pretty standard.

 So, if you need 200 square feet per person, that would be a parking ratio of 5 cars per thousand square feet of office space.
-On the other hand, if you want 250 square feet per person of office space, then you only need a parking ratio of four cars per thousand.
+This is a higher parking ratio than if you want 250 square feet per person of office space, then you only need a parking ratio of four cars per 1,000 square feet.
 (This is the term of art used by real estate professionals.)

+The parking ratio matters.
 When you have a parking ratio, you can easily compare lot sizes between differently sized buildings.
 For example, a 50,000-square-foot building with 210 spaces effectively has a smaller lot than the building in the model above since the 4.2/1000 ratio means less space than the 5/1000 ratio in the first building.
+It's up to you to decide how much parking you need and whether more parking spaces is better.

 Often there is an inverse relationship.
 Likely, the more space you have, the lower the parking ratio.
 Parking ratios are only one aspect of finding the right office space, learn the rest now.